-- 17.5.2 The exemption in section 1-45-108(2)(d), C.R.S., applies only to reports where the entire reporting period occurs after the election in which the candidate's name appeared on the ballot. - 17.6 The following must file with the municipal clerk: A candidate in a municipal election, a candidate committee, a political committee supporting or opposing a municipal candidate, an issue committee or small-scale issue committee supporting or opposing a municipal ballot issue or ballot question, an independent expenditure committee supporting or opposing a municipal candidate, and a small donor committee making contributions to a municipal candidate.
-[Section 1-45-109(1)(b), C.R.S.]
+- 17.5.2 The exemption in section 1-45-108(2)(d), C.R.S., applies only to reports where the entire reporting period occurs after the election in which the candidate's name appeared on the ballot. - 17.6 Any filing related to a municipal campaign finance matter must be filed with the municipal clerk.

 Rule 18.
-Penalties, Violations, and Complaints
+Late Filing Penalties and Waiver Process

-- 18.1 Requests for waiver or reduction of campaign finance penalties - 18.1.1 A request for waiver or reduction of campaign finance penalties imposed under Colo.
+- 18.1 Requests for waiver or reduction of campaign finance penalties - 18.1.1 Requests for waiver or reduction of campaign finance penalties due to late or missing filing penalties imposed under Colo.
 Const.
-Article XXVIII, Section 10(2) must state the reason for the delinquency. - (a) The filer should provide an explanation that includes all relevant factors relating to the delinquency and any mitigating circumstances, including measures taken to avoid future delinquencies. - (b) Before the appropriate officer will consider a request, the report must be filed, and a request including the required information must be submitted. - (c) The Secretary of State will not consider a waiver request after a penalty has been paid. - 18.1.2 Requests for waiver or reduction of campaign finance penalties imposed under Colo.
+Article xxviii, Section 10(2): - (a) The filer should provide an explanation that includes all relevant factors relating to the delinquency and any mitigating circumstances, including measures taken to avoid future delinquencies. - (b) Before the appropriate officer will consider a request, the report must be filed, and a request including the required information must be submitted. - (c) The appropriate filing office will not consider a waiver request after a penalty has been paid. - 18.1.2 Requests for waiver or reduction of campaign finance penalties due to late or missing filings imposed under Colo.
 Const.
-Article XXVIII, Sections 9(2) or 10(2) must be considered by the appropriate officer and Administrative Law Judges according to the following rules:
+Article XXVIII, Section 10(2) must be considered by the appropriate officer according to the following rules: